-Roller Blinds are a sensible choice for kitchens and bathrooms giving a clean, contemporary feel.
-Roller blinds are also a popular choice to be used in conjunction with curtains in bedrooms to provide extra blackout.
+Roller Blinds are a good practical choice for kitchens and bathrooms, without the bulk of curtains or Roman Blinds but providing that pop of colour and pattern.
+Roller blinds are also a popular choice to be used in conjunction with curtains in bedrooms to provide extra blackout or, when made in one of our sheer options, providing privacy during the daytime without necessitating the closing of curtains and plunging the room into darkness.

 Tinsmiths roller blinds can be made in most cotton and linen fabrics, blinds come in one of two qualities:

-• “Laminated” where the face fabric is bonded to a dim-out lining and then stiffened and finished
+“Laminated black-out” where the face fabric is bonded to a black-out lining and then stiffened and finished

 Roller blinds are generally fitted within the window recess (or on the frame for sash windows) as they roll up so neatly that they are extremely discrete when in the up position.
 Tinsmiths roller blinds come with sturdy metal brackets for fitting and can be face or top fixed ie. fixed to the window frame or fixed upwards at the top of the recess), as desired.